-Algeria is a country located in North Africa and borders the Mediterranean Sea.
-It is the largest African country, with an area of 919,595 Square kilometers.
+Algeria is a country located in North Africa that borders the Mediterranean Sea.
+It is the largest African country, with an area of 919,595 square kilometers.
 The country is a haven for bird species.
 Over 400 bird species are found in Algeria.
 The Algerian Nuthatch is the only native bird species in the country.
-Rock Petronia, Brambling, and Horned Grebe are some of the bird varieties found in Algeria.
+The Rock Petronia, Brambling, and Horned Grebe are some of the bird varieties found in Algeria.

 Algerian nuthatch (Sitta ledanti) is a small bird only found in mountain forest areas of Algeria.
 The bird is smaller compared to the Eurasian nuthatch with an average length of 13.5cm.
 It has a strong bill and feet.
 The bird inhabits woodland and high altitude areas above 1,000meters.
 Algerian nuthatch feeds on insects, seeds, and nuts.
 The Algerian nuthatch can climb down a tree a unique trait to nuthatches.
 The bird population has significantly dropped to about 2,000 bird pairs.
 The decline can be attributed to the bird’s specific ecological requirements and destruction of the bird’s habitat.

 Horned Grebe (Podiceps auritus) is a water bird that has distinct features.
 The bird has a black head with brown tufts on the sides, red eyes and neck, and a black bill that is white on the tip.
 Horn grebes breed in freshwater areas that have vegetation.
 It feeds on fish and insects.
 The bird moves to coastal areas in winter.
 Horned grebe is a bird under threat.
 The main threat is the destruction of its natural habitat by human activity such as oil spills.
 Protection of the bird’s habitat is one of the conservation measures taken to protect the bird species.
 The birds are also closely monitored to ensure that the population decline is stopped.